 Injury prevention strategies can help you avoid common sports injuries such as sprains, strains, and fractures.
 It can also help you recover from injuries faster and avoid long-term damage.
 By incorporating injury prevention into your workout routine, you can improve your overall performance and reduce the risk of injuries.

-According to Johns Hopkins Medicine , injury prevention should include stretching exercises, proper hydration, and the use of protective equipment such as helmets, pads, and shoes.
-It is also essential to emphasize proper technique and guidelines to prevent injuries.
+According to Johns Hopkins Medicine , injury prevention should include stretching exercises, proper hydration, and the use of protective equipment such as helmets, pads, and

 “Preventing injuries is much easier than treating them,” says Dr. David Geier, an orthopedic surgeon and sports medicine specialist .
 “Injury prevention should be a priority for all athletes, especially young athletes who are still growing and developing.”